JT-Cumulus/JT-Cumulus.github.io/README.md

-# Head page for main github
+# Head page for projects and basic profile

-Proposed Layout
-About
-Projects
-Blog - Movies/Games/Books

-TODO
-- [] Alphabetical indexing of reviews
-- [] Easy create template of pages
-- [] Readable layout
+Built with Html, CSS, JS, Bootstrap, Icomoon, SASS.
+Made with help of html5 template.